Policies and Procedures

 A student may request an early change of campus in order to maintain normal progress toward his/her preferred major.
 The student who is headed toward a major that requires early change of campus is expected to remain in that major and to schedule courses consistent with it.
 Under special circumstances, request for other reasons may be approved as exceptions.
 (See College of Health and Human Development Policy for Change of Campus.)

 The student must obtain approval from officials at his/her campus (first) and at the desired campus (second) in order for the change to be processed.
 The designated official at the student's campus determines if it is appropriate for the student to relocate.
-If the request seems appropriate, the official initiates the change by informing the appropriate dean at the other campus.
-He/she approves or denies the request.
+If the request seems appropriate, the student initiates the change in LionPATH using the "Update Campus" link.
+The student's current campus reviews the request and can approve or deny it.
+If denied an email is sent to the student.
+If approved the request is sent to the requested campus.
 The student is notified of this decision.
-If the change is approved, the student receives instructions regarding registration for the subsequent semester at the new campus.
+If the change is approved, the student will be able to register for the subsequent semester at the new campus.
+If denied, the email will explain the reason for the denial and direct the student to the appropriate resource.

 Note: Relocation to University Park during the first two years of academic work will be approved only under exceptional circumstances.